benjdelt/tracker/README.md

 Python script using Curses to display a simple timer in the command line.
 The logged timers are auto saved to CSV files.

-**As the Windows version of Python doesn’t include the Curses module, Windows is not supported (yet).**
+**As the Windows version of Python doesn’t include the Curses module, Windows is not supported.**

 ## Getting Started